MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/5-exercise-create-metrics-alerts.md

 ## Next step

 Great work.
-You have now created two alerts, an Azure Function, and should have a good idea of the range of actions and metrics available.
+You've now created two alerts, an Azure Function, and should have a good idea of the range of actions and metrics available.
 The next step is to test the alerts.